 All of the automation here is built to support an eBook split into multiple assets, so I know what you may be thinking – “I don’t make content like this.”
 No problem!
 This same framework can be applied for other purposes.

 For instance, instead of an automated email to promote the next part of an eBook, you could have the email promote the next best asset for them to see.
 If they just read one of your white papers, automate an email to promote a case study that demonstrates the thesis of your white paper in the real world.

 Or maybe you have a super high-value asset that takes a long time to read; send an automated email to send people who didn’t reach the estimated read time to go back and consume more.

 Want to see it in action?

 This program is currently live so if you’d like to see the automation in action, it’s pretty simple: spend some time on the content!
 Clock yourself for at least a minute on one of the parts – or even better, read some of it, it’s great content, promise – and then stay tuned to your inbox.
 We’ll follow up either the next business day (or the business day after, depending on when you read it) with the automated campaign.

 One caveat: we need to know who you are to send you an email.
 If you are currently unknown to our database, you will be presented with a form while reading the eBook.
 If you’d like to see the automated campaign, go ahead and fill out the form (see what we did here?).
 Otherwise, if you are known, you’ll see no form and you’ll qualify for the automation.

-Curious about introducing engagement-based automation into your marketing?
+Curious about introducing engagement-based automation into your marketing and increasing B2B content consumption?
 If you’re already a PathFactory customer, reach out to your CSM today – I’d love to chat!
 Otherwise, may I suggest that conveniently placed Book A Demo CTA in our header?